breakdowns/slam-mirrorbot/README.md

 ```
 git push heroku master --force
 ```
-- Restart Worker by these commands,You can Do it manually too in heroku.
+- Restart Worker by these commands,You can Do it manually too in Heroku.
 - For Turning off the Bot:
 ```
 heroku ps:scale worker=0 -a appname